Macithemoose/ASUS-USB-BT500-Setup-and-Troubleshooting/README.md

 ## Setting Up the Adapter:

 1. Make sure your kernel is up to date.
-Most updated kernels should already contain the necessary drivers to activate the Bluetooth dongle.
+If your Linux kernel is updated, it should already contain the necessary drivers to activate the Bluetooth dongle.

   If you have sudo permissions, enter the following into terminal to make sure your kernel is updated: